realadammatthew/humbleberger/src/copy/this-history-of-everything.md

 Here is where it gets particularly exciting and speculative from my personal perspective:

-* **The Rapture:** Christ could come at any moment to rapture His Church (1 Thessalonians 4:13-18).
+* **The Rapture:** Messiah could come at any moment to rapture His Church (1 Thessalonians 4:13-18).
 * **The Tribulation:** A seven-year period of global judgment and the rise of the Antichrist (Daniel 9; Revelation 6-19).
-* **The Second Coming:** Jesus returns visibly to defeat the Antichrist and establish His Millennial Kingdom (\~2032).
+* **The Second Coming:** Yeshua returns visibly to defeat the Antichrist and establish His Millennial Kingdom (\~2032).
-* **The Millennial Kingdom:** Christ reigns for 1,000 years on earth (Revelation 20:1-6).
+* **The Millennial Kingdom:** Yeshua reigns for 1,000 years on earth (Revelation 20:1-6).
 * **The Final Judgment and Eternal State:** After Satan's final rebellion, unbelievers are judged, and God creates a New Heaven and New Earth where believers dwell with Him forever (Revelation 20-22).

 ## A Word of Encouragement

-While I personally believe that Christ's return could be imminent, even possibly within our lifetime, I also acknowledge that "no one knows the day or the hour" (Matthew 24:36).
-My aim is not to set dates but to encourage readiness, vigilance, and devotion to Christ.
+While I personally believe that Messiah's return could be imminent, even possibly within our lifetime, I also acknowledge that "no one knows the day or the hour" (Matthew 24:36).
+My aim is not to set dates but to encourage readiness, vigilance, and devotion to Messiah.
 Every believer is encouraged to study Scripture prayerfully and arrive at their own understanding.

 Regardless of your eschatological views, may we all live each day with the joyful anticipation of His coming, faithfully serving until He returns.

-**Maranatha - Come, Lord Jesus!**
+**Maranatha - Come, Lord Yeshua!**

 ---